aharita/engineer-to-leader/docs/junior-to-senior/module-3/index.md

 You are not a wizard.
 You are an asshole.

-"Clever" code is hard to debug, hard to test, and hard to extend. **Boring code is good code.**
+"Clever" code is hard to debug, hard to test, and hard to extend.
+It's job security for you, but a nightmare for everyone else. **Boring code is good code.** If your code looks like it was written by a bored accountant, you are doing it right.

 **Real-world scenarios:**